 Fitout requirements for food business premises

 There are certain requirements for premises to be used for preparation or sale of food.
-See for example AS4674-2004 - Construction and Fitout of Food Premises (available for purchase from Standards Australia).
+For example see AS4674-2004 - Construction and Fitout of Food Premises (available for purchase from Standards Australia).

 Applying to Council for permission to construct or fit out food premises?
 See our Environmental Health Checklist for Food Premises.